Madoka Kaname: In Puella Magi Madoka Magica

-Madoka is a kind and gentle 14-year-old girl who comes from a loving family.
+Madoka is a kind and gentle girl who comes from a loving family.
 A second-year at middle school, her life changes when she encounters the messenger of magic, Kyubey, who offers to transform her into a magical girl.
 She sees herself as a person without special qualities or talents, and after seeing her schoolmate Mami Tomoe fighting against witches, aspires to become a magical girl like her.
 Averse to fighting, she hopes that the magical girls will support each other, sometimes even putting her own life at risk to help them, and is distressed by the infighting they often engage in.
 After witnessing Mami's death, she grows uncertain about becoming a magical girl, growing ever more hesitant as the true cost of the role is revealed to her.
-Kyubey claims that Madoka has an impossibly large amount of potential for magic, going so far as to claim that she could become a god.
+Kyubey claims that Madoka has an impossibly large amount of potential for magic, going so far as to claim that she could become the savor of all the magical girls.
 The reason for this is unclear, since her life so far has been relatively average and free of tragedies.
 This is later revealed to be due to her accumulated misfortune, which was caused as a result of her classmate Homura Akemi repeatedly resetting time, with Madoka's fate getting worse with each timeline, making her magic power grow exponentially with each reset.